LeetLLM

 LLMs generate text one token at a time.
 They predict the next token, append it to the prompt, and repeat.
 This is called autoregressive generation (auto = self, regressive = predicting the next step from previous ones).

 At every step the model outputs a vector of raw scores called logits, one score per token in the vocabulary.
-A function called converts those logits into probabilities that sum to 1.
+A function called softmax converts those logits into probabilities that sum to 1.
 The decoding strategy then decides which token to emit.

 A concrete probability distribution